Law Career Guide: Salary and Degree Info

 A Court Reporter is someone who prepares transcripts of legal proceedings.
 They are highly trained legal professionals who are capable of converting spoken words into stenographic notes for archival use.
 Their role involves traveling to different court locations, whether in-state or nationally.

 To become a court reporter, you must have experience as a freelance reporter or a court reporter.
-Receiving a certification from the NCRA, and a certificate of merit from the National Shorthand Reporters Association is preferred.
+Receiving a certification from the NCRA and a certificate of merit from the National Shorthand Reporters Association are preferred.
 The average yearly salary for court reporters is reported at $63,560.

 Frequently Asked Questions